Sodder children disappearance: Subsequent developments

 As spring approached, the Sodders, as they had said they would, planted flowers in the soil bulldozed over the house.
 Jennie tended it carefully for the rest of her life.
 However, further developments in early 1946 reinforced the family's belief that the children they were memorializing might, in fact, be alive somewhere.

-Evidence soon emerged indicating that the fire had not started in the electrical fault and was instead set deliberately.
+Evidence soon emerged indicating that the fire had not started in an electrical fault and was instead set deliberately.
 The driver of a bus that passed through Fayetteville late Christmas Eve said he had seen some people throwing "balls of fire" at the house.
 A few months later, when the snow had melted, Sylvia found a small, hard, dark-green, rubber ball-like object in the brush nearby.
 George, recalling his wife's account of a loud thump on the roof before the fire, said it looked like a "pineapple bomb" hand grenade or some other incendiary device used in combat.
 The family later claimed that, contrary to the fire marshal's conclusion, the fire had started on the roof, although by then there was no way to prove it.

 Other witnesses claimed to have seen the missing Sodder children themselves.
 One woman who had been watching the fire from the road said she had seen some of them peering out of a passing car while the house was burning.
 Another woman at a rest stop between Fayetteville and Charleston said she had served them breakfast the next morning, and noted the presence of a car with Florida license plates in the rest stop's parking lot as well.

 The Sodders hired a private investigator named C.C.
 Tinsley from the nearby town of Gauley Bridge to look into the case.
 Tinsley informed the family that the insurance salesman who had threatened George over his anti-Mussolini sentiments had been on the coroner's jury that ruled the fire an accident.
 He also learned of rumors around Fayetteville that despite his report to the Sodders that no remains had been found in the ashes, Morris had found a heart which he later packed into a metal box and secretly buried.

 Morris had apparently confessed this to a local minister, who in turn confirmed it to George.
 George and Tinsley went to Morris and confronted him with this news.
 Morris agreed to show the two where he had buried the metal box and they dug it up.
 They took what they found inside the box to a local funeral director, who after examining it told them it was in reality fresh beef liver that had never been exposed to fire.
 Later, more rumors circulated around Fayetteville—that Morris had afterwards admitted the box with the liver had indeed not come from the fire originally; he had supposedly placed it there in the hope that the Sodders would find it and be satisfied that the missing children had indeed died in the fire.